 Good ideas that are abandoned have a history of reappearing.

-What amazes me is that while we have nearly everything else on the list, we don’t have interactive comics.
+While we have nearly everything else on the list, we don’t have interactive comics.
 Why?

 I’ve been working on an interactive comic for a long time.
-During this process I now see why no one has ever truly attempted this before on a large scale before.
+During this process I now see why no one has ever truly attempted this on a large scale before.

 Fiction writers clearly have the ability to not only create entertainment, but to define the blueprint for the future.
 The idea of interactive comics was placed before a culture for inclusion into this blueprint.